interactivethings/swiss-maps/README.md

 * *id* (the official district number)
 * *name*
-* *cantonId* (ID of the canton the district belongs to)

 **Municipality**

 * *id* (the official municipality or 'BFS' number)
 * *name*
-* *cantonId*
-* *districtId*

-This keeps file sizes to a reasonable amount and in most cases, you will join other data to your map anyway.
-If you want to generate your files with more (or less) properties, jump right to the next section.
+This keeps files to a reasonable size and in most cases you will join other data to your map anyway.
+If you want to generate your files with more (or less) properties, you should modify the `Makefile`.

 ## Other Modifications